Ganbatyn Erdenebold: 2010 Summer Youth Olympics

-At the 2010 Summer Youth Olympics, Erdeneboldt qualified 37th in the all-around, and did not qualify.
+At the 2010 Summer Youth Olympics, Erdeneboldt qualified 37th in the all-around, and did not qualify for the individual all around final.

 However, in the event finals, he was able to earn a gold medal on vault, a first for Mongolia.
 He also placed 5th on the still rings.

+Senior Career

+Ganbatyn Erdenebold attended the 2011 World Artistic Gymnastics Championships in Tokyo, Japan, where he placed 19th on vault with a score of 15.733.
+In the all-around Ganbatyn finished 123rd with a score of 77.498 points.
+Ganbatyn also took part in the 2015 World Artistic Gymnastics Championships in Glasgow, UK, where he placed 16th on vault during the qualification round with a score of 14.483, as well as 116th in the all-around with a score of 74.864 points.